 You had a plan for how this would go when you left home.
 Longing for a thing different than how it was.
 Maybe a career or a husband.
 Maybe the perfect sofa because you wanted to rest, blanket around your feet and a tortoise-shell cat like the one when you were a kid, lounging … Read more

-The rhythm of hooves over even soft ground, we’ve lost time out together rocked safe in the saddle like breeze through the trees, toward a bottom-heavy sun falling hard to the west.
-We’ve wandered too far, dirt-worn and words gone, but still warmed in his stride.
-Just when I pause, not sure of the … Read more
+The rhythm of hooves over even soft ground, we’ve lost time out together, rocked safe in the saddle like breeze through the oaks toward a bottom-heavy sun.
+Lulled by the sway of his stride, we’ve wandered too far, dirt-worn and words gone.
+Just as I pause, not sure of the way, his cadence builds … Read more

 Skeletal power poles from the wind turbines out east litter the view of the mountains, splintering the sunset.
 New construction treads closer, tract homes and fast food.
 This farm was never announced by miles of white vinyl fencing, just a mailbox at the end of the driveway.
 There are mismatched fence panels, some white, some … Read more